Retinol in pregnancy: what to know

 - Niacinamide for tone, texture, and barrier support.

-- Azelaic acid — often suggested as a pregnancy-friendly option for acne and redness; confirm with your provider.
+- Azelaic acid — often suggested as a pregnancy-friendly option for acne and redness; see our azelaic acid guide.

 - Glycolic or lactic acid (low percentages, rinse-off or occasional leave-on).